kim-jenny5/token-swap/README.md

 - **[Headless UI](https://headlessui.dev/)** — accessible, unstyled UI components that work seamlessly with Tailwind CSS and used for the token dropdown menus.
 - **[Heroicons](https://heroicons.com/)** — SVG icons for the switch button.
 - **[js-confetti](https://github.com/loonywizard/js-confetti)** — adds a fun confetti effect for the swap button.

 ---

-## Assumptions & Design Decisions

-Initially, I interpreted the task as a classic token swap UI (like Uniswap) where the user would input a value directly into the source panel (e.g., “100 WBTC”).

-However, the instructions — _"input a USD amount to see the approximate equivalent amounts in those tokens"_ — led me to instead provide a **dedicated USD input field** separate from the token panels.

-### Key Choices:

-- **Dropdowns instead of chips**
-  The wireframe included four token “chips” at the top, but I found this restrictive and less intuitive.
-A dropdown allows the user to directly select a token for each panel without having to re-click chips or guess the intended interaction.
-- **Middle toggle button for switching**
-  Allows the user to flip the source and target tokens quickly without reselecting both manually.
-- **Token conflict handling**
-  If the user tries to select the same token on both sides, the app automatically advances the conflicting side to the next token in the list.
-- **Confetti instead of real swaps**
-  Since no actual token swapping is happening, the swap button triggers a fun confetti animation instead.

----